cloudfoundry/docs-bosh/content/pre-stop.md

 Pre-stop script can access the following environment variables:

-* `BOSH_VM_NEXT_STATE` either `keep` if the VM will be unaffected by the stop process, or `delete` if after stop process the VM will be deleted and recreated.
+* `BOSH_VM_NEXT_STATE` either `keep` if the VM will be the same VM that start is called on after the stop process, or `delete` if after stop process the VM will be deleted.
-* `BOSH_INSTANCE_NEXT_STATE` either `keep` if the VM will be unaffected by the stop process, or `delete` if the instance is deleted after stop process is completed.
-In effect, the VM will be deleted and will not be recreated.
+* `BOSH_INSTANCE_NEXT_STATE` either `keep` if the instance will be unaffected by the stop process, or `delete` if the instance is deleted after stop process is completed.
+If this is set to `delete`, the VM will be deleted and a replacement for it will not be created.
-* `BOSH_DEPLOYMENT_NEXT_STATE` either `keep` if the VM will be unaffected by the stop process, or `delete` if the deployment is going to be deleted after completion of the stop process.
+* `BOSH_DEPLOYMENT_NEXT_STATE` either `keep` if the deployment will remain after the stop process, or `delete` if the deployment is going to be deleted after completion of the stop process.

 All possible cases of these environment variables: